prabhav/jekyll-now/about.md

 ---
 title: About
 permalink: "/about/"
-intro: is a filmmaker, director and student working & living out of sunny Los Angeles, California.
+intro: Varun Chopra is a filmmaker, director and student working & living out of sunny Los Angeles.
-layout: default
 ---

 ![mug2.jpg](/uploads/mug2.jpg)